stevenblair/rapid61850/README.md

  5. Create a new project of type "Convert Projects to JET Projects", and select the `emf` project.
 For the `emf` project, go to Project Properties > JET Settings, and set Template Containers to "templates", and Source Container to "src".
 Delete the `sclToCHelper` directory in the root of `emf` that was created before JET was configured correctly.
  6. Open `SCL.genmodel` and right-click on the root of the model tree.
 Select "Show Properties View" and ensure that "Compliance Level" is set to "6.0".
 Right-click on the root again and select "Generate Model Code".
 This should re-generate the model implementation files, and set up the project properly for using the generated code.
  7. The package `org.eclipse.em.query` may need to be add to the Plug-in Dependencies.
 This can be done from the tooltip for the compiler error at the `import` statements.
  8. You may need to include an additional JAR library for the project to compile.
 In the Project Properties for `emf`, go to Java Build Path > Libraries.
-Click on "Add Extrenal JARs..." and find `com.ibm.icu_4.2.1.v20100412.jar` (or a similar version).
+Click on "Add External JARs..." and find `com.ibm.icu_4.2.1.v20100412.jar` (or a similar version).
 It should be located in the "plugins" directory within the Eclipse installation.

 <!--
 ### EMF import process ###